Open-Building-Management/containers/emoncms/alpine_persistent/README.md

 ![image](https://github.com/Open-Building-Management/containers/assets/24553739/93c2b7b7-4121-4edc-837e-8403c50ae450)

-The final stage is to adjust a NAT/PAT rule on your internet router so that the traffic on port 443 goes to the nginx reverse proxy.
+**The final stage is to adjust a NAT/PAT rule on your internet router so that the traffic on port 443 goes to the NGINX PROXY MANAGER.**